inversederivative/OpenCV/Readme.md

 I may update this readme with new details.

 My default toochain is WSL (Fedora Linux), which works great, but it's quite niche for OpenCV C++ with Windows.
-I may create a separate Linux distro, but for now, this works.
+In order to keep from using your default toolchain, and only utiliing the MinGW (TDM) toolchain, we must go to project settings, and then find CMake, then select the appropriate toolchain for the Debug version you're building.

-In order to get everything to work properly, after you've built your own MinGW Source, and included the proper path as I have, and you configure a new MinGW toolchain (based on the TDM-GCC-64 complier we installed earlier) and then the project should run!
+In order to get everything to work properly, after you've built your own OpenCV Source, and included the proper path as I have, and you configure a new MinGW toolchain (based on the TDM-GCC-64 complier we installed earlier) and then the project should run!